-There are four types of HUB Zone contract opportunities:
+There are four (4) types of HUBZone contract opportunities:

-Contracts can be set-aside for HUB Zone competition when the contracting officer has a reasonable expectation that at least two qualified HUBZone small business concerns (SBCs) will submit offers and that the contract will be awarded at a fair market price.
+- Competitive: Contracts can be set-aside for HUBZone competition when the contracting officer has a reasonable expectation that at least two qualified HUBZone small business concerns (SBCs) will submit offers and that the contract will be awarded at a fair market price.

 - the anticipated award price of the proposed contract, including options, will not exceed: $5 million for a requirement within the North American Industry Classification System (NAICS) code for manufacturing or $3 million for a requirement within all other NAICS codes.

-Competitive contracts can be awarded with a price evaluation preference.
-The offer of the HUB Zone small business must not be 10 percent higher than the offer of a non-small business.
+- Full and open: Competitive contracts can be awarded with a price evaluation preference.
+The offer of the HUBZone small business must not be 10 percent higher than the offer of a non-small business.

-All subcontracting plans for large business Federal contractors must include a HUB Zone subcontracting goal.
+- Subcontracting: All subcontracting plans for large business Federal contractors must include a HUBZone subcontracting goal.

 Other Specialized Assistance

-Eligible HUB Zone firms (that are also located in an Enterprise Zone) can qualify for higher SBA-guaranteed surety bonds on construction and service contract bids.
+Eligible HUBZone firms (that are also located in an Enterprise Zone) may qualify for higher SBA-guaranteed surety bonds for construction and service contract bids.